IKFARI01/CashoutCrashout/iteration.md

 ### Architectural Theme

 To convey my theme, I kept a very dark, but busy styling to textures, with a distinct use of marble and gold colorings, as well as a lot of art, these things being habits banks had to create a sense of wealth in the 1920's within America.
-There was alco a swing to a sort of red-ish, neo-gothic architecture I tried my best to replicate within the Threnchbroom limitations.
+There was also a swing to a sort of red-ish, neo-gothic architecture I tried my best to replicate within the Threnchbroom limitations.

 Additionally in order to give the bank a true sense of place, I included a teller station, a table where people would often set up and cash checks, and an office, of which private meetings could take place.
 The teller's room as I call it, carries a great deal of weight in making it feel like a bank, however the vault is another room with a similar responsibility, having safe deposit boxes inside it, as well as the classic image of stacks of gold, silver, and more stored in the small room.